|

 versions of sour cream, cream cheese and mayonnaise to make this a

+lower fat and lower calorie recipe.
 If you have a recipe that you would like to

 share in future issues of this newsletter,

-please send it to
+please send it tome at

 |